 Difference between Windows 10 Home and Pro

 The Home edition of Windows 10 is designed for home users, and it is perfect for most users who do not need the advanced security and business features available in the Pro edition.
 The Pro edition offers advanced features like BitLocker, Group Policy, Domain Join, Remote Desktop, Hyper-V, and Azure Active Directory.
 Go through our difference between Windows 10 Home and Pro editions for detailed information.

 Can I upgrade from Windows 10 Home to Pro for free?

-While you can upgrade a non-activated Windows 10 Home edition install to Pro edition, you need to activate the install to keep on using the Windows 10 Pro after the initial 30-day trial period.
+While you can upgrade a non-activated Windows 10 Home edition install to the Pro edition, you need to activate the install to keep on using the Windows 10 Pro after the initial 30-day trial period.

 Upgrade from Windows 10 Home edition to Pro edition is not free.
-In other words, even if you have an activated copy of Windows 10 Home edition, you need to purchase the upgrade license and activate the install before or after upgrading to Pro edition.
+In other words, even if you have an activated copy of the Windows 10 Home edition, you need to purchase the upgrade license and activate the install before or after upgrading to the Pro edition.

 Upgrading Windows 10 Home to Pro edition

 Here is how to upgrade from Windows 10 Home edition to Pro edition with a few mouse clicks.

 Step 1: Open the Settings app by either clicking the Settings icon on the left side of the Start menu or using the Windows logo + I hotkey.

-Step 2: Once Settings app launched, go to Update & security > Activation page to see the current activation status of your Windows 10 Home edition installation.
+Step 2: Once the Settings app is launched, go to Update & security > Activation page to see the current activation status of your Windows 10 Home edition installation.

 Step 3: As you can see in the picture below, we’re upgrading from a non-activated install of Windows 10 Home to Windows 10 Pro edition without entering a product key.
 So you don’t need to have an activated install of Windows 10 Home to upgrade to Windows 10 Pro edition.

 Step 4: Click the button labeled Go to Store to open the Store app.

 Step 5: Clicking the Go to Store button will open the following page of the Store app.
 To upgrade from Home edition to Pro edition, click Upgrade to Pro button.